-The ABAC Title IX Deputy Coordinators for students are Dr. Alan Kramer, Athletic Director/Assistant Dean of Students at 229-391-4928 or akramer@abac.edu; Dr. Franzelle Mathis-Pertilla, Associate Professor of Business at 229-391-4837 or fpertilla@abac.edu; and Mr. Spencer Stewart, Director of Student Services (Bainbridge) at 229-243-3017 or spencer.stewart@abac.edu.
+The ABAC Title IX Deputy Coordinators for students are Dr. Alan Kramer, Athletic Director/Assistant Dean of Students at 229-391-4928 or akramer@abac.edu; Dr. Franzelle Mathis-Pertilla, Associate Professor of Business at 229-391-4837 or fpertilla@abac.edu; and Mr. Spencer Stewart, Director of Enrollment Management (Bainbridge) at 229-243-3017 or spencer.stewart@abac.edu.
 Students and employees are encouraged to report issues involving inappropriate conduct/harassment/discrimination based upon protected factors.
-Sexual assault and sexual violence should be reported immediately to the ABAC Police Department at 229-391-5660 or if off campus call 911.
+Sexual assault and sexual violence should be reported immediately to the ABAC Police Department at 229-391-5060, or if off-campus, call 911.

-For confidential counseling and assistance, contact Dr. Shubha Chatterjee in the Office of Counseling and Accommodation Services at 229-391-5135 or email schatterjee@abac.edu.
+For confidential counseling and assistance, contact the Counseling Center at 229-391-5135 or email counseling@abac.edu.
 In addition, the ABAC Health Center provides confidential services.
-You may contact the ABAC Health Clinic Director Mrs. Carmen Counts, RN at 229-391-5025 or email ccounts@abac.edu.
+You may contact the ABAC Health Clinic Director, Mrs. Carmen Counts, RN, at 229-391-5025 or email ccounts@abac.edu.

 ABAC also prohibits discrimination on the basis of disability in its programs and activities, including admissions, employment, treatment, and access.
-The following person has been designated to handle inquiries or assistance: For inquiries of assistance, contact Dr. Shubha Chatterjee in the Office of Counseling and Accommodation Services at 229-391-5135 or email schatterjee@abac.edu.
+The following person has been designated to handle inquiries or assistance: Dr. Shubha Chatterjee, in the Counseling Center, at 229-391-5135 or email schatterjee@abac.edu.